Kathmandu's Extreme Metal Scene Puts Nepal on the Global Metal Map

 "Unfortunately we won't spend any more days in Nepal besides the show date because we are moving on to Bangkok afterwards," says Schmidt.
 "We have two off days on the tour though and hope to spend them doing cool things.
 I'd really love to do a little hike in the Himalayas next time!"

 And so the extreme metal scene in Nepal moves steadily forward.
-These days, Kathmandu plays host to one or two gigs a month, and the country is currently home to somewhere in the neighbourhood of 100 underground metal bands of varying ilk.
+These days, Kathmandu plays host to one or two gigs a month, and the country is currently home to somewhere in the neighborhood of 100 underground metal bands of varying ilk.
 Outside the capital, in towns such as Dharan and Biratnagar, gigs happen sporadically thanks to the efforts of EUSMN, which has even grown to develop its own splinter groups—one of which is run entirely by women.

 "Recently, a group of women from Kathmandu came together to start EUMSN Sisters to support extreme music," Rai explains.
 "The future looks beautiful but, it depends on those states of mind.
 Are they going to continue here, or will they move out to make their life?
 Staying in extreme music will cost you a lot.
 If you don't have passion and that strong state of mind then sooner or later you will give up."